 - 1 can mixed beans in chilli sauce

 - 1 onion (you can buy a big packet of frozen, already cut onions)

 - 2 sliced peppers (again, you can buy frozen)

 - White basmati rice – make enough rice for the meal you’re eating, if you have any leftover bean chilli, cook fresh rice on the day.

-Thanks Lily!
+Thanks for your tips Lily!
 Who else is rushing out to buy those ingredients?!
-If you have more healthy living ideas you’d care to share, please let us know in the comments below.
+If you have more healthy living ideas you’d care to share with others, please let us know in the comments below.